kokkonisd/typst-phd-template/src/presentation.typ

 //
 // Parameters:
 // - title: the title of the presentation.
-// - title_size: the size of the title.
+// - title-size: the size of the title.
-// - title_short: a short version of the title that appears in the footer.
+// - title-short: a short version of the title that appears in the footer.
 // - subtitle: the subtitle of the presentation.
-// - subtitle_size: the size of the subtitle.
+// - subtitle-size: the size of the subtitle.
+// - cover-image: an image to put as a cover on the title page.
 // - date: a date to put in the first slide of the presentation (should be provided in actual date
 //   form, not string form (e.g. `datetime(year: 2011, month: 8, day: 25)`).
-// - date_size: the size of the date.
+// - date-size: the size of the date.
 // - authors: the list of authors of the presentation.
 The argument should be of the form
 //   `((name: _, organization: _, email: _), ...)`.
-// - authors_size: the size of the authors.
+// - authors-size: the size of the authors.
-// - authors_short: a list of shortened names of the authors that appears in the footer (e.g.
+// - authors-short: a list of shortened names of the authors that appears in the footer (e.g.
 //   `("name", "here", ...)`).
 // - logos: a list of logos that should be inserted in the first slide of the presentation.
 The
 //   expected type is `image()`, not `str`.
-// - footer_logos: a list of logos that should be inserted in the footer.
+// - footer-logos: a list of logos that should be inserted in the footer.
 The expected type is
 //   `image()`, not `str`.
 // - doc: the rest of the document (implicit).
-#let presentation_setup(
+#let presentation-setup(
     title: "Presentation title",
-    title_size: 40pt,
+    title-size: 40pt,
-    title_short: "Short title",
+    title-short: "Short title",
     subtitle: "Subtitle",
-    subtitle_size: 25pt,
+    subtitle-size: 25pt,
+    cover-image: none,
     date: datetime.today(),
-    date_size: 16pt,
+    date-size: 16pt,
     authors: (
         (
             name: "Default author",